alixtc/pelage/README.md

 syntax that is compatible with fast execution and parallelism provided by polars.

-Note: For now, only the classical DataFrame API is available, but we plan to implement the LazyFrame API soon enough.

 # Why pelage?

 `pelage` is the french word designating an animal fur, and particularly